Community support platform focused on clarity, trust, and action

 02 · Problem space

-A mission-driven site with friction in the user journey
+A mission-driven site with friction in critical journeys

-The existing experience reflected a common challenge in nonprofit platforms: valuable information was present, but not organized around how users actually navigate and make decisions.
-This created friction in key journeys such as finding support, evaluating credibility, and engaging with the organization.
+The existing experience reflected a common challenge in nonprofit and community-facing platforms: valuable information existed, but it was not organized around how users actually navigate, evaluate trust, and make decisions.
+That created friction in key journeys such as finding support, understanding eligibility, donating confidently, and getting involved.

 Content overload